tonai/blog/blog/2023-11-06/fastest-framework.md

 However, from a Google ranking perspective, the Lighthouse score is crucial.
 Thus, making efforts to enhance your Lighthouse score can lead to better conversion rates and improved SEO (Search Engine Optimization).

-For the tests, I recreated the [https://www.smile.eu/fr](https://www.smile.eu/fr) homepage, as I wanted to use a page with existing content.
+For the tests, I recreated the old [https://www.smile.eu/fr](https://www.smile.eu/fr) homepage (that has been now rebranded), as I wanted to use a page with existing content.
 The current Lighthouse score of that page is far from perfect, which aligns with the purpose of this comparison.

 The main objective here is to compare the different frameworks and see if one outperforms the others.